Code-Institute-Submissions/Reviewsic/README.md

 ## Project <a name="project"></a>
-My project will be a reflection of what i have learnt so far from the (Full Stack Developer course).
-KeyBeats is a memory game which introduces various instruments that will light up when randomly generated, players must then press the corresponding key in order to correctly select the instrument which is highlighted.
+My project will be a reflection of what I've learnt so far on the Full Stack Developer course.
+Reviewsic is a web based application which allows users to sign up and publish reviews of their favourite gigs, albums, eps and singles.
-The game will progressively speed up and the time allowed to select each instrument will decrease making for a challenging memory game.
+Each review published can be found on the users profile, where at any point the owner of the profile can edit, update or delete any of the reviews they have posted.
+Along with the review posting to each individual profile it will also be sent directly to the main page where all users' reviews can be found either through scrolling or using the search function.

-The site is made up of three individual pages with a consistent background across all of them.
-The three pages and their purposes are as follows:
+The site is made up of five individual pages with a consistent design throughout all.
+The five pages and purpose are as follows:

-- **Landing Page:** Simple design, eye catching image, navigation menu into the game.
-- **Game Page:** Instruction modal popup to inform player on what to do and where to play game.
-- **Contact :** Contact form for direct inquiry, feedback or ideas.
+- **Landing Page:** Initial page that all users will come to it will include a call to action for registration or login (If registration is required link will take you directly to registration page)
+- **Registration Page:** Registration form including First Name, Last Name, Username, Email and Password
+- **Reviews Page :** Cards showing user submitted reviews, search function to find specific reviews
+- **Upload Reviews Page :**  Form including Category, Artist Name, Record/Venue Name, Release/Show Date, Rating, Review and Image Upload
+- **Edit Reviews Page :** Same page as upload reviews page with pre filled form which is updatable to the Mongodb database
+- **Profile Page :** Profile: Users individual profile page showing own uploads where editing and deleting can occur

 ![Page Structure](assets/wireframe/KBStructure.jpg)

 ## UX <a name="ux"></a>
-This site brings a web based game to the user and allows the player to easily navigate through from landing page to full game mode with only a single click of the mouse.
+This site brings the user to sign up and  easily navigate through from landing page to uploading reviews, seeing thier own dedicated profile and reading reviews.
-Instructions are clearly outlined and are easy to find from the navigation menu on the home page.
-A contact form has also been added for queries, feedback or development ideas from players

 ### User Stories
+The users needs:
+- The user is able to upload reviews of  album, ep, single or live gig

-- The user is able to enjoy playing the memory game.
+- The user is able to search for specific reviews from other users
-- The user has the ability to contact creators with ideas, questions and feedback.
+- The user is able to edit and delete own reviews at any point in time
-- The user will be instructed on how to play the game via a modal popup
-- The user will be able to record their highest score in a local capacity
+- The user is able to register and have dedicated profile

 ### Wireframes